Davidevlops/My-2024/README.md

 Around April I had to scrape important information on linkedIn of which i wrote an automation to be able to navigate pages and scrape the information.
 It was very interesting.
 I solved very complex problems and I just felt like i won't create website again and just stay on automation.

 But May 9th, 2024 changed the game as a got a call from a friend of mine asking if i could help developing a landing page that he protyped on figma.
 I felt like dude you know I'm more of a backend person but right now that am out of gigs, I could run it.

+He connected me to the honourable that owns the project.
+I chatted and we discussed price.
+It was just landing page though more of animated pages.
+I needed money so i took the gig.
+I gave him a deadline of 2 weeks and I disappeared.
+The truth was that i could finish it in four days but i didn't trust NEPA so i just told him 2 weeks.
+I was chilling on the project and on two days to the deadline of the project i hosted it for them to see it.
+It was all done just some few corrections and i completed project.

+I was still working in this school and really i had a dream of which i felt i needed to sow this money somewhere.
+It was like i had spent the money so i just took the money and did what gave me fulfillment.

+Fast forward to June, we had a mid term in school and i had to go to UI to use light i was all about meeting my financial goal for the first half of the year.
+I really wanted a remote job that pays in USD so it wasn't much something